 First, let me admit this is an aspirational post.
-The first time my spouse reads this, she’ll likely think “I can’t remember I heard any of these things from him…”
+The first time my spouse reads this, she’ll likely think “I can’t remember when I heard any of these things from him…”

 She’ll have good reason to think that.
 Odds are I haven’t said many of them in a long while.

 I didn’t develop this post because I’ve already experienced some great rewards for the kind words I’ve used in regards to my family.
 I wrote this as a way of developing a plan for better communicating my care towards my family.
 So the following represents the 10 things I perceive my fam could use to hear from me on a more regular basis.
 More than likely, I’ve perceived this is what they would like to hear because these are the kinds of things I would love to hear.

 When Mrs. BAD Pod and I were first wed, a dog was part of the deal.
 If she was moving into our home, so was the dog.
 I loved the woman, I tolerated the dog.